 Since MN.getChecksum() is normally being called to do the heavy lifting of calculating the actual checksum, I'm not sure why this flag was introduced.
 Even for muti-gigabyte files, the checksum calculation is pretty quick.
 To prevent the CN from ingesting incorrect system metadata, I'd suggest we consider removing this threshold, or at a minimum, set the property value to be multi-terabyte.
 Also, this is a case where the MN is authoritative for the system metadata, but the CN update fails because of the immutable status of the checksum.
 Ultimately, we shouldn't be sync'ing content with invalid checksums, which allows for the MN operator to correct the checksum and then retry the sync.
 Needs discussion.

-#1 Updated by Chris Jones about 5 years ago
+#1 Updated by Chris Jones over 5 years ago

 After troubleshooting this in the TransferObjectTask code, I realized my example above isn't representative of this problem - it's only 17KB.
 In this case, the stated checksum was an SHA256 sum, which in theory isn't supported.
 The replacement was an SHA1 sum.
 Synchronization happens to accept this system metadata because the underlying Java MessageDigest supports the SHA256 algorithm.
 But technically it probably should have failed.

 Anyway, I think this ticket is still an issue - seems like all checksums (even for big objects) need to be correct.

 #2 Updated by Matthew Jones over 5 years ago